-19.1 Impact on Other Benefits.
-At no time shall the value of any Award be includable as compensation or earnings for purposes of any other benefit plan, if any, offered to Directors by the Company.

-19.2 Funding of Plan.
+- 19.1 Impact on Other Benefits.
+At no time shall the value of any Award be includable as compensation or earnings for purposes of any other benefit - be includable as compensation or earnings for purposes of any other benefit plan, if any, offered to Directors by the Company. - 19.2 Funding of Plan.
 Insofar as it provides for Awards the Plan shall be unfunded.
 Although bookkeeping accounts may be established with respect to Participants who are granted Awards under this Plan, any such accounts will be used merely as a bookkeeping convenience.
 The Company shall not be required to segregate any assets that may at any time be represented by Awards, nor shall this Plan be construed as providing for such segregation, nor shall the Company or the Committee be deemed to be a trustee of Shares to be awarded under this Plan.